WebOrigami/docs/src/content/concepts/tutorial.md

 The little circle represents the overall tree, and the box represents the `index.html` file.

+<span class="tutorialStep"></span> In the tree diagram, click the box for `index.html` to view it.

+<span class="tutorialStep"></span> Navigate back to the tree diagram.

 <span class="tutorialStep"></span> Leaving the tree diagram open, switch back to the main Glitch window.
-You'll return to this tree diagram occasionally to view the structure of your evolving site.
+You'll return to this tree diagram occasionally to view the structure of your evolving site and to explore the individual pages.

 ## Formulas can call JavaScript

 The `index.html` file is currently defined with a simple formula.
 These formulas can also call JavaScript.
 You can do a lot in Origami without JavaScript, but easy access to JavaScript offers extensibility.

 <span class="tutorialStep"></span> View the file `src/greet.js`.
+Glitch shows only a single file at a time, so opening `greet.js` will replace `site.ori` in the editor window.

 ```{{'js'}}
 {{ demos/framework-intro/greet.js }}